 41. Minimize Distractions

 Finally, for good student habits, this one is HUGE.
 Digital distractions are so prevalent that it’s difficult for kids to focus deeply.
-Teach kids the habit of turning your phone off during study time and minimizing time spent on social media and youtube until your work is done.
+Teach kids the habit of turning their phone off during study time and minimizing time spent on social media and youtube until their work is done.

 Make Expectations Clear